Introduction to Zeetta Networks

 What are the key technologies & products leveraged for 5G network slicing?

 Hema Kadia – What are the key technologies and the products that you’re leveraging both Zeetta’s network and some partners involved in this 5g ENCODE project?

-Beyond Industry 4.0, what other use cases you are supporting via 5G Network Slicing & Splicing?
+Beyond Industry 4.0, what other use cases are you supporting via 5G Network Slicing and splicing?

 Hema Kadia – What are the other use cases where you’re leveraging network slicing and splicing?